-As directed by the MVCA, enhanced (Level 1) quality control of stormwater runoff must be achieved for the subject site.
-In order to meet the enhanced quality control requirement, two bioretention facilities will be utilized across the site to capture stormwater runoff and provide cleansing prior to discharge into Huntley Creek.
+As directed by the MVCA, enhanced (Level 1) quality control of stormwater runoff must be achieved for the developed portion of the subject property (i.e. the "site").
+In order to meet the enhanced quality control requirement, two bioretention facilities will be utilized to capture stormwater runoff and provide quality cleansing.
 Bioretention temporarily stores, treats (filters) and infiltrates runoff.
 The proposed bioretention facilities will provide enhanced quality control via filtration of stormwater through the various treatment layers within the facility, if full infiltration of the runoff volume control target (RVC_T) is achieved (refer to Section 7.3 for details).
 The typical elements of a bioretention facility and their general specifications are provided in Table 1 below.